bellyillish/useful-idiots/README.md

 Every available command can be assigned a keybind with alt/ctrl/shift modifiers.
 Separate keybinds can be assigned to cycle through groups of related commands.
 There are also a [subset of commands](#keyboard-only-commands) that are *only* available though keybinds.

 <!-- -->
-## Commands

-### Movement Commands
+## Movement Commands
 These control what your idiots do when they're not busy shooting at things.

-- #### Follow
+### Follow
-  Like "Follow Me" but rewritten with new pathfinding and [Formation](#you-can-assign-followers-to-one-of-4-formations) support.
+Like "Follow Me" but rewritten with new pathfinding and [formation](#you-can-assign-followers-to-one-of-4-formations) support.
 Idiots move like a single squad with you as leader.
 They stay closer and on the same side of walls and obstacles in enclosed spaces.
-They avoid following you into cramped spaces unless you tell them to [Stay Near](#you-can-make-them-stay-a-certain-distance-from-you).
+They avoid following you into cramped spaces unless you tell them to [stay near](#you-can-make-them-stay-a-certain-distance-from-you).

-  Followers will automatically sprint, crouch, go prone, and adjust their headlamps to match your actions (all of which can be disabled in MCM).
+Followers automatically sprint, crouch, go prone, and adjust their headlamps to match your actions (all of which can be disabled in MCM).

 #### You can assign followers to one of 4 formations:
 - **Bunch:**   to randomly cluster behind you in a group
 - **Spread:**  to spread out laterally behind you
 - **Line:**    to follow behind you in single-file line
 - **Covered:** to follow while staying in cover if possible
 > [!NOTE]
 > You can only assign formations to an entire group (not to individual idiots).

 #### You can make them stay a certain distance from you:
 - **Stay Near:** at least 2.5m away
 - **Normal:**    at least   5m away
 - **Stay Far:**  at least  10m away

 #### You can also assign them one of 3 stances:
 - **Stand**
 - **Sneak**
 - **Prone:**
 > [!NOTE]
 > Idiots sneak while moving because no crawl animation exists

-- #### Wait
+### Wait
 Like "Wait Here" but without the constant staring.
 This makes them more useful as lookouts and less creepy.
 They perform idle activities as boredom sets in.
 Eventually you may catch them smoking, drinking, or sitting on the job.

-- #### Find Cover
+### Find Cover
 Idiots will look for nearby cover (relative to you) to wait behind.
 If there's no suitable cover they will behave the same as [Wait](#wait).

-- #### Relax
+### Relax
 Idiots will look for a nearby campfire with room to sit.
 If none are nearby they will find a random location, usually indoors or with their backs to something.
 When relaxing they may smoke, drink, eat, use their PDA, and eventually nap.
 > [!NOTE]
 > Unlike many other implementations this does not rely on base game "camp" mechanics.
 This allows them to use any nearby campfire including ones you place with the "Placeable Campfires" mod.

-- #### Patrol
+### Patrol
 Like "Patrol an Area" but they keep patrolling between their waypoints rather than stopping at the last one.
 > [!NOTE]
 > Like in the base game, you must assign them 2 or more waypoints before you can use "Patrol".
 You can only [Add Waypoints](#waypoints) or assign "Patrol" to one Idiot at a time (not on the entire group).

 <!--  -- >
 ### Combat Commands